pedrodapp/nlw-expert/README.md

 ## 💻 Project

-Test your knowledge about Digital Marketing.
+Test your knowledge about Digital Marketing with our Quiz!
-Project developed during Rocketseat's Next Level Week 💜
+Developed during Rocketseat's Next Level Week 💜

 ## 🚀 Technologies